lkiesow/leihs-wiki/Upgrading-2.9.14-to-3.0.0.md

 ## environment.rb customizations

-If you have changed any of the constants in `config/environment.rb` in your leihs 2.9 installation, you will have to make the same alterations to `config/application.rb` in leihs 3.0.
-First, make a backup copy of the `application.rb` that comes with leihs:
+If you have changed any of the constants in `config/environment.rb` in your leihs 2.9 installation, you will have to transfer these settings to the new Settings area in the admin section.

-        $ cp config/application.rb config/application.rb.bak

-We will need this later on.
-Then copy all the constants you want to use in leihs 3.0 from `config/environment.rb` in your leihs 2.9 installation to `config/application.rb` in leihs 3.0.
-Some examples of constants and settings that go in `config/application.rb`:

-        ActionMailer::Base.smtp_settings = {
-          :address => "smtp.yourcompany.co.uk",
-          :port => 25,
-          :domain => "yourcompany.co.uk"
-        }
-        ActionMailer::Base.default :charset => 'utf-8'
+Examples for these settings are:

         LOCAL_CURRENCY_STRING = "GBP"
         CONTRACT_TERMS = "Don't break anything, please"